derac/Discord-Social-Credit-Bot/README.md

         - along with a text blurb about the user and their history
         - let the bot know this is the only place he can store history about the user
 - Move config to a file (for example, the time period to search)
+- Add a field to the data retrieved for each user which provides a short nickname that the user will be assigned.